 WHAT’S IN THESE APPLE CIDER WHOOPIE PIES?

-- Apple Cider: Boiled down to half for a stronger, sweeter, tangier apple cider taste!
+- Apple Cider: Simmer 2 cups of cider down to about ¼ cup for a strong, sweet, tangy flavor.
 Do not substitute apple juice.

 - Unsalted Butter